culpur/culpur_searxng-docker/searx/infopage/en/about.md

 search.culpur.net is a fork from the well-known [searx] [metasearch engine] which was inspired by the [Seeks project].
-It provides basic privacy by mixing your queries with searches on other platforms without storing search data.
-SearXNG can be added to your browser's search bar; moreover, it can be set as the default search engine.
+It provides basic privacy by mixing your queries with searches on other platforms without storing search data.  search.culpur.net can be added to your browser's search bar; moreover, it can be set as the default search engine.